marionpobelle/3D-Mesh-Procedural-Generation/README.md

 This model was made with [Unity](https://unity.com/fr) and [Shader Graph](https://unity.com/fr/features/shader-graph).
 The following videos were used as references :
 [TPLF](https://www.youtube.com/playlist?list=PL4wvE9SgBKlfxsV1upO26FrRNoomVuikC).
+It was my first time manipulating meshs, procedural generation and shaders.

 # Demo